jasonsaini/Learning-Algorithms-for-Machine-Learning/README.md

-# google-colab
-For all Jupyter notebooks/projects
+Practice with Machine Learning Algorithms!

-This repo holds all my practice projects as I learn different machine learning algorithms
+This repo tracks all my practice projects as I learn different machine learning algorithms

 So far I have covered these concepts:
 - [x] Exploratory Data Analysis